Tim W. Dornis

 Francesca Ragno

-Francesca Ragno is Associate Professor of International Law at the School of Law of the University of Verona, where she currently teaches Private International Law, Public International Law and Governance of International Crises.
+Professor Francesca Ragno is Full Professor of International Law at the Department of Political and Social Science of the University of Bologna.
 She graduated in Law (J.D.) with honors at the University of Bologna and obtained her PhD from the University of Verona.
-Throughout her career, she has researched and lectured at several Universities in Italy and abroad, such as the University of Heidelberg and the University of Pittsburgh (as a Fulbright Distinguished Chair).
-Her teaching and scholarship span international litigation, conflict of laws, international commercial arbitration and uniform law.
-She is a qualified attorney in Italy
+Throughout her career, she has researched and lectured in Italy and in several Universities abroad, such as the University of Heidelberg, Paris Nanterre and the University of Pittsburgh (as a Fulbright Distinguished Chair).
+Her scholarship spans international litigation, conflict of laws and international commercial arbitration.
+She is a qualified attorney in Italy.

 Friedrich Rosenfeld